TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 #### Step 3: Write the logic to get the human choice

 Your game will be played by a human player.
-You will write a function that takes the user input and randomly returns "rock", "paper" or "scissors".
+You will write a function that takes the user choice returns it.

 1. Create a new function named `getHumanChoice`.
 1. Write the code so that `getHumanChoice` will return one of the valid choices depending on what the user inputs.
    - **Hint**: Use the [prompt](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) method to get the user's input.
 1. Test what your function returns by using `console.log`.

-#### Step 4: Write the players score variables
+#### Step 4: Declare the players score variables

 Your game will keep track of the players score.
 You will write variables to keep track of the players score.